Neutral Moresnet: Uncertain future

 When the mine was exhausted in 1885, the continued survival of Neutral Moresnet was in doubt.
 Perhaps in response, the next year Dr. Wilhelm Molly (1838–1919), the mine's chief medical doctor and an avid philatelist, tried to organise a local postal service with its own stamps.
 This enterprise was quickly thwarted by Belgian intervention.

-About 1900, Germany began a more aggressive policy concerning the territory and was accused of sabotage and obstructing the administrative process in order to force the issue.
+In about 1900, Germany began a more aggressive policy concerning the territory and was accused of sabotage and obstructing the administrative process in order to force the issue.

 A casino was established in August 1903 after the Belgians closed all such resorts in Belgium.
-The Moresnet casino operated with strict limitations, permitting no local resident to gamble, and no more than 20 persons to gather at a time.
-The venture was abandoned, however, when Kaiser Wilhelm II threatened to partition the territory or cede it to Belgium in order to end the gambling.
+The Moresnet casino operated with strict limitations, permitting no local resident to gamble, and no more than 20 people to gather at a time.
+The venture was abandoned, however, when Kaiser Wilhelm II threatened to partition the territory or cede it to Belgium to end the gambling.
 Around this same time, Moresnet boasted three distilleries for the manufacture of gin.

 During 1908, Dr. Molly proposed making Neutral Moresnet the world's first Esperanto‑speaking state, named Amikejo ("friendship-place").
 The proposed national anthem was an Esperanto march of the same name, set to the tune of "O Tannenbaum".
-A number of residents learned Esperanto and a rally was held in Kelmis to endorse the idea of Amikejo on 13 August 1908, and a coat of arms was publicized.
+Several residents learned Esperanto and a rally was held in Kelmis to endorse the idea of Amikejo on 13 August 1908, and a coat of arms was publicized.
 The World Congress of Esperanto, meeting in Dresden, even declared Neutral Moresnet the world capital of the Esperanto community.